MoonshinetheP/Envismetrics/joss-paper/paper.md

 \alpha_c = -\frac{RT}{F} \left( \frac{d \ln |j_{c, \text{corr}}|}{dE} \right)
 $$

-Additionally, the mass-transport corrected version proposed by Danlei Li et al. [@LI2018117] is implemented in this module.
-This method has also been applied in other research, including the study of dopamine oxidation at gold electrodes conducted by Bacil and co-workers [@zanello2019inorganic].
+Additionally, a mass-transport corrected version has been proposed and implemented in this module [@LI2018117].
+This method has also been applied in other research, including the study of dopamine oxidation at gold electrodes conducted by Bacil and co-workers [@C9CP05527D].
 The transfer coefficient is calculated by:

 Function 2: Peak Searching